datastax/cassandra-data-apis/graphql/README.md

 ### Filtering

-Filter queries allow for the use of relational operators to control which values are returned.
+Filter queries allow for the use of additional operators to control which values are returned.

 The `filter` parameter allows for using more flexible conditional operators,